michaeltroger/michaeltroger.com/docs/index.md

 # Hi there, I'm Michael Troger!

 * Pronouns: he/him
-* I'm from Puchenau, Austria
+* I'm from Upper Austria
 * I work as an Android Developer at [Bora](https://www.bora.com/)
 * I'm the author of [PDF Wallet](/greenpass)